Open all

 Set in prime Home Counties commuter territory, trotting distance from Ascot racecourse and surrounded by very expensive real estate, Lambrook’s 52 acres of Berkshire grounds are a real pull for London parents: the Big Smoke is a 40-minute zip down the M4.

-It’s pretty bucolic: we spotted children cartwheeling on the croquet lawn, racing around with cricket bats and swinging from old tyres hanging from the trees, sporting proper rosy cheeks and a healthy outdoorsy glow.
-The outdoor learning area and orchard have beautiful raised beds for growing veg, and pupils beetle around tending to their beehives and rabbits.
+It’s pretty bucolic: we spotted children cartwheeling on the croquet lawn, racing around with cricket bats and climbing trees, sporting proper rosy cheeks and a healthy outdoorsy glow.
+The outdoor learning area and orchard have beautiful raised beds for growing veg, and pupils beetle around tending to their beehives and rabbits in the dedicated petting farm.

 The school is anchored around a pristine, grand white country house, with Lambrook nursery and pre-prep all within the well-kept grounds.
-There’s a sense of delicious freedom and fresh air: little wonder so many prospective parents are Londoners.
+Some 18 staff members live on site including the chaplain, his wife (who kindly gave us a jar of Lambrook honey) and most of the senior leadership team.

 Headmaster at Lambrook School